dustinpfister/blog_posts/_posts/threejs-depth-material.md

 ## 4 - Conclusion

-So the  the depth material is as the name suggests it is a way to go about showing some depth of on object without having to bother with directional light.
+So the  the depth material is as the name suggests it is a way to go about showing some depth of on object without having to bother with directional light when it comes to other materials that can help to show some sense of depth that way such as with the standard material.
+More often than not I will end up going with a material like the standard material when it comes to working on an actual project of one kind or another, however the depth material can prove to be useful to know what is going on with values of interest that have to do with depth, and the camera.